Cinnabar Fields (Dantian)

 The Upper Cinnabar Field,

 located in the region of the brain

-The three Fields.
 The lower Cinnabar Field is the dantian proper and is the seat of essence (jing).
-Different sources place it at 1.3, 2, 2.4, 3, or 3.6 inches (cun) below or behind the navel, and consider it to be the same as, or closely related to, other loci in the same region of the body: the Gate of the Vital Force (mingmen), the Origin of the Pass (guanyuan), and the Ocean of Breath (qihai).
-In the first stage of the neidan process ("refining essence into breath"), circulating the essence along these two channels generates the inner elixir.
+Different sources place it at 1.3, 2, 2.4, 3, or 3.6 inches (cun) below or behind the navel, and consider it to be the same as, or closely related to, other loci in the same region of the body: the Gate of the Existence (mingmen), the Origin of the Barrier (guanyuan), and the Ocean of Breath (qihai).
+In the first stage of the Neidan process ("refining essence into breath"), circulating the essence along these two channels generates the Internal Elixir.

 (the leftmost palace in the lower row

 The middle Cinnabar Field is at the center of the chest according to some authors, or between the heart and the navel according to others.
 It is the seat of breath (or "energy", qi) and is also called Yellow Court (huangting), Crimson Palace (jianggong), or Mysterious Female (xuanpin, an emblem of the conjunction of Yin and Yang).
 Its central position in the body also inspired the names Central Palace (zhonggong) and "One Opening at the Center of the Person" (shenzhong yiqiao).
 In the second stage of the Neidan process ("refining breath into spirit"), the Internal Elixir is moved from the lower to the middle dantian and is nourished there.